 This is a great example of how creativity and innovation aren’t just about the future and technology.
 A cell phone with no signal is useless in the wilderness against Mother Nature.
-Anyone could find themselves in a situation where having a creative and innovative mindset can not only come in handy, innovation can save your life.
+Anyone could find themselves in a situation where having a creative and innovative mindset might just save their life.

 A well-known example is the Kim family, who set out on a drive and ended up lost on a logging road in a snowstorm.
 With limited food and no survival skills, the family did whatever they could do to stay alive.
 Stewart retraces the scene and gives the audience a look at what could have been done by using innovative survival skills, like starting a warming fire next to their car that would burn all night, and a signal fire that could be seen by rescuers.